Manual Data Entry - Challenges, Types, and Automation in 2024

 While automated data processes are now available for data entry, many organizations continue to use manual data entry as a cheap way of processing documents.
 A 2019 survey found that 48 percent of companies employ manual data entry in industrial processes.

-The primary reason cited for the adoption of manual data entry operations is the absence of capital costs associated with software implementation, deployment, and maintenance.
+The primary reason cited for the adoption of manual data entry operations is the absence of capital costs associated with data entry software implementation, deployment, and maintenance.
 Other reasons include inertia in training employees and hiring of new staff with technical knowledge.

 3. Why do Companies Continue to Use Manual Data Entry?